The vows are complete – CHECK

 Think FIRST about your audience.
 I see this all the time; a couple just loves a certain style of music that puts most people to sleep!
 They happily crank out their Spotify playlist, loaded with tracks that the general population won’t recognize, and then…. eventually….. “zzzzzzzzzzz.”

-Then – after agonizing through 2+ hours of sleepy Emo, Jazz, or Classical music, they expect their guests to just “JUMP UP” and start dancing!
-Not gonna happen!
+Then – after agonizing through 2+ hours of sleepy Emo, Jazz, or Classical music, they expect their guests to just “JUMP UP” after dinner and start dancing!
+Sorry, Not gonna happen!
 Sorry.
 As a rule, mix in at least 50% recognizable upbeat tunes with your unique tastes of music and share a “little” of your styles with your guests.

 If you are not dancers yourselves, why are you planning an event that ends with a dance party?
 A wedding reception should reflect “your” ideal party and if your “ideal party” does not include dancing, perhaps you should rethink your timeline.